 Beginning in the 2018-2019 school year, our school started using the NWEA MAP Growth Assessment as a local measure of student performance for 9th and 10th grade students.
-In spring of 2023, our 9th grade students' NWEA MAP Growth Reading was at the 58th percentile and NWEA MAP Growth Math was at the 71st percentile.
-Our 10th grade students' NWEA MAP Growth Reading was at the 58th percentile and NWEA MAP Growth Math was at the 58th percentile and NWEA MAP Growth Reading was at the 58th percentile.
+In spring of 2024, our 9th grade students' NWEA MAP Growth Reading was at the 61st percentile and NWEA MAP Growth Math was at the 73rd percentile.
+Our 10th grade students' NWEA MAP Growth Reading was at the 56th percentile and NWEA MAP Growth Math was at the 77th percentile.
+Our 11th grade students' NWEA MAP Growth Reading was at the 56th percentile and NWEA MAP Growth Math was at the 74th percentile.

-IDENTIFY THE NUMBER AND PERCENT OF STUDENTS REPRESENTED BY PARENTS AT PARENT-TEACHER CONFERENCES spring conferences, 35% of our students were represented by parents.
-In the 2022-2023 school year, we used a hybrid of in-person conferences and virtual conferences.
-We were able to have over 50% of our parents attend the fall conferences and over 25% attend the spring conferences.
+IDENTIFY THE NUMBER AND PERCENT OF STUDENTS REPRESENTED BY PARENTS AT PARENT-TEACHER CONFERENCES students who needed intervention the most.
+For these spring conferences, 35% of our students were represented by parents.

-Historically, we have approximately 70% of our students represented by parents at the fall parent-teacher conferences.
-For the spring parent-teacher conferences, our district uses an invite-only format to target the parents of students who needed intervention the most.
-For these
+Each year, we have approximately 70% of our students represented by parents at the fall parent-teacher conferences; the 2023-2024 school year was consistent with this number.
+For the spring parent-teacher conferences, our district uses an invite-only format to target the parents of